 The festivity where the Q’eswachaka is renewed takes place during the second week of June.

-During the colonial period, suspension bridges were preferable to stone bridges because they were more resistant to earthquakes.
+During the colonial period, suspension bridges were preferred over stone bridges because they were more resilient to earthquakes.

 The braiding of the ichu for the new bridge is done only by women, supervised by a ‘Chakaruwak’ or specialist.